brycehills/Data-Analytics-Pipeline/README.md

 What to turn in: These files: pubER.pdf, createPubSchema.sql, importPubData.sql, solution.sql, graph.py, graph.pdf.
 Your solution.sql file should be executable using the command psql -f solution.sql

-Motivation: In this homework you will implement a basic data analysis pipeline: data acquisition, transformation and extraction, cleaning, analysis and sharing of results.
+### Motivation: implement a data analysis pipeline: data acquisition, transformation and extraction, cleaning, analysis and sharing of results.
 The data is DBLP (Links to an external site.), the reference citation website created and maintained by Michael Ley.

-Resources:
+### Resources:

-postgres, MYSQL, or SQLLite
+#### postgres, MYSQL, or SQLLite

 starter code